South Tyrol: Traditions

 South Tyrol has long-standing traditions, mainly inherited from its membership in the historical Tyrol.
 The Schützen associations are particularly fond of Tyrolean traditions.

 The Scheibenschlagen are the traditional "throwing of burning discs" on the first Sunday of Lent, the Herz-Jesu-Feuer are the "fires of the Sacred Heart of Jesus" that are lit on the third Sunday after Pentecost.
 The Krampus are disguised demons who accompany St Nicholas.

 There are also several legends and sagas linked to the peoples of the Dolomites; among the best known are the legend of King Laurin and that of the Kingdom of Fanes, which belongs to the Ladin mythological heritage.

-Alpine Transhumance (from German "Almabtrieb"), is a farm practice: every year, between September and October, the livestock that stayed on the high pastures is brought back to the valley, with traditional music and dances.
+Alpine Transhumance (from German Almabtrieb), is a farm practice: every year, between September and October, the livestock that stayed on the high pastures is brought back to the valley, with traditional music and dances.
 Especially, the transhumance between the Ötztal (in Austria) and Schnals Valley and Passeier Valley was recognised by UNESCO as universal intangible heritage in 2019.

 Education

+Primary and secondary schools

+The South Tyrolean school system is based in its fundamentals on the standard education system in Italy.
+Within the framework of South Tyrol’s educational autonomy, however, it has been modified by reforms in lower and upper secondary levels to meet local needs.
+The Italian school system distinguishes between primary school (five years), lower secondary school (scuola media, three years), and upper secondary school (three to five years).
+Primary and lower secondary school are conceived as comprehensive schools.
+After completing lower secondary school, pupils are free to choose among various five-year upper secondary schools, including grammar schools, business-oriented high schools, and technical high schools, or alternatively to attend a three- to four-year vocational school.
+A high school diploma is obtained by passing the state final examination.

+A peculiarity of South Tyrol is the coexistence of German, Italian, and Ladin schools.
+The schools of the three language groups differ essentially in the language of instruction: in German schools, lessons are taught in German; in Italian schools, in Italian; in Ladin schools, roughly equally in German and Italian, while Ladin is used only as a separate subject.
+In addition to public schools, there are also several private schools in South Tyrol, such as the Franciscan High School in Bolzano and the Vinzentinum in Brixen.
+Since 2003, compulsory school students have regularly taken part in evaluations coordinated by the OECD, whose results are published at the provincial level as separate South Tyrolean PISA results.